mfontani/chol/dyn_kvp/README.md

 If a key is found in both hashes, the value from the _second_ one will be put in the one returned.
 Order matters!

+## `_remove`

+Returns a new hash with keys and values from the first one, _without_ keys/values from the second one, and the given "new_size".
+Remember to `_free` them!

+If a key is found in both hashes, the copy won't have it.

 # Member Functions

 It's often useful to "get" all key/values from a hash, to then do whatever one wants.